 Craig will also be presenting regarding mobile devices at the University of Florida E-Discovery Conference in March.
 As I noted yesterday, early bird registration is open for $49 for both in person or livestream until January 31st!
 That’s 75% off the in-person price!
 You can register here to attend, either in person or via livestream.
 Do it quickly and save!

 Craig will also be presenting as part of our NineForum educational presentations CloudNine is conducting at Legaltech.
 More on that program to come in the next few days – it’s very exciting!

 So, what do you think?
-When a case is filed, do you have your eDiscovery “ducks in a row”?
+Do you routinely deal with mobile devices in discovery or is it still rare?
 Please share any comments you might have or if you’d like to know more about a particular topic.